 - Rice: I have used basmati rice to make the mushroom biryani.
 However you can also use any non-sticky short grain rice like seeraga samba rice or keema rice or sona masuri.

-- Water: I have used 1 ¾ cups water for every cup of basmati rice.
+- Water: I have used 1¾ cups water for every cup of basmati rice as there is yogurt too in the recipe.
 If using any other rice, then adjust the amount of water depending on the rice.
 For other kinds of rice just use the same amount of water as you would use to make your regular rice.